-Everyone likes saving money, so listen up and you might just learn a thing or two about cutting costs while on vacation or business travel.
-Welcome to Save Your Bucks and today we’re counting down our picks for the top 10 money saving travel tips.
-Are you a fan of our money saving articles?
-Be sure to subscribe to Save Your Bucks and join our Facebook community for of people like you who want to Save, Make and Invest Money.
+Welcome to Save Your Bucks and today we’re counting down our picks for the top 10 money-saving travel tips.
+Are you a fan of our money-saving articles?
+Be sure to subscribe to Save Your Bucks and join our Facebook community for people like you who want to Save, Make and Invest Money.

-Our favourite resource when it comes to travel is still Booking.com
+Our favorite resource for travel is still Booking.com

-It’s important that you know in advance how you’re going to pay for things.
+You must know in advance how you’re going to pay for things.
 While you should always have some local currency on hand, your credit card will more than likely be doing the brunt of the work.
-As such, it’s imperative that you understand how it works while traveling.
+You must understand how it works while traveling.

-Nowadays, technology has not only made traveling easier, it’s made it cheaper with thousands of valuable, money saving, apps only a click away.
+Nowadays, technology has not only made traveling easier, but it’s also made it cheaper with thousands of valuable, money-saving, apps only a click away.
 Tourists can now download maps, translation tools and guidebooks for free, and that’s just the tip of the iceberg.
 You can now browse flight and hotel apps for up to the minute notifications on deals that are being offered.
 Just make sure you remember to pack your phone charger.

 One of the easiest ways to save money while traveling is to visit a less popular country or city.
 Many eastern European countries are considerably cheaper than their western counterparts while still being able to offer exceptional views, fun attractions, and loads of historical monuments.
 Similarly, the amount of money it costs to visit a particular city is usually tied to how popular that city is.